aptech/tspdlib/README.md

 # GAUSS Time Series and Panel data tests
 Econometric package for Time Series and Panel Data Methods covering unit root, co-integration & causality tests.
 Extensive coverage of testing in the presence of [structural breaks](https://www.aptech.com/structural-breaks/).

-The `tspdlib` library is written for GAUSS by Saban Nazlioglu (snazlioglu@pau.edu.tr), Department of International Trade & Finance, Pamukkale University-Türkiye.
+The `tspdlib` library is written for GAUSS by [Saban Nazlioglu](mailto:snazlioglu@pau.edu.tr), Department of International Trade & Finance, Pamukkale University-Türkiye.

 ## Getting Started
 ### Prerequisites
 The program files require a working copy of **GAUSS 19+**.
 Many tests can be run on earlier versions with some small revisions and users should contact erica@aptech.com for a modified library for earlier **GAUSS** versions.

 ### Installing
-The GAUSS Time Series and Panel data tests can be easily installed using the **GAUSS Application Installer**, as shown below:
+The GAUSS Time Series and Panel data tests can be easily installed using the [**GAUSS Application Installer**](https://www.aptech.com/support/installation/using-the-applications-installer-wizard/), as shown below:

 1. Download the zipped folder `tspdlib.zip`.
 2. Select **Tools > Install Application** from the main **GAUSS** menu.